 “The owners wanted a place that was functional and felt casual and welcoming for their young family, but every aspect of the design process was thoughtful and deliberate.
 The ponds are incorporated into the geothermal heating and cooling system; their waters are also used for irrigation.
-The T-shaped layout, green roof, floor-to-ceiling windows (many of which slide entirely open to the outside), large eaves and minimalist interior make nature the most important aspect of the home, as even from inside you always feel you are a part of it.”
+The T-shaped layout, green roof, floor-to-ceiling windows (many of which slide entirely open to the outside), large eaves, and minimalist interior make nature the most important aspect of the home, as even from inside you always feel you are a part of it.”
 Positioned along the banks of Big Timber Creek with the snow-capped peaks of the Crazy Mountains to the west and the Absarokee Mountains looming to the south the views are powerful and act as your backdrop throughout the ranch.
 The ranch offers 1,261± diverse acres with excellent trout fisheries, upland bird hunting, and big game hunting.
-The ranch also has one of the rarest of amenities for a western ranch, an amazing 3,800± square foot modern masterpiece surrounded by four spring-fed ponds and the creek.
-The custom landscaping and water features created outside the home literally diffuses into the house due to glass windows throughout.
+The ranch also has one of the rarest amenities for a western ranch, an amazing 3,800± square foot modern masterpiece surrounded by four spring-fed ponds and the creek.
+The custom landscaping and water features created outside the home literally diffuse into the house due to glass windows throughout.
 The manicured lawns, flower gardens, spring-fed ponds filled with trout, and Big Timber Creek can be experienced from anywhere in the home.

 Brooke Goodings and Fay Ranches broker Joette Schalla discussed evaluating properties for landowners to help them determine the potential for solar development.
 They dug into the process of presenting potential development sites to renewable energy developers.
 They touched on the phases of the solar leasing process and the best practices for negotiating a deal that […]